tahayucegokk/basic-mapping-algorithm-java/README.md

 <br>
 Finally, the transformed string is obtained by converting the contents of the StringBuilder object to a Java string using the .toString() method, and it is returned.
 </sup>

-## Note:

-<b>This code can be useful in scenarios where the input string needs to be transformed with specified separators.</b>

 ## Usage:
 ```java